hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_instance.html.markdown

 * `assign_to_user` - (Optional) A `assign_to_user` block as defined below.
 A user explicitly assigned to a personal compute instance.
 Changing this forces a new Machine Learning Compute Instance to be created.

+* `creation_script` - (Optional) A `creation_script` block as defined below.
+Changing this forces a new Machine Learning Compute Instance to be created.

 * `description` - (Optional) The description of the Machine Learning Compute Instance.
 Changing this forces a new Machine Learning Compute Instance to be created.

 * `identity` - (Optional) A `identity` block as defined below.
 Changing this forces a new Machine Learning Compute Instance to be created.

 * `ssh` - (Optional) A `ssh` block as defined below.
 Specifies policy and settings for SSH access.
+Changing this forces a new Machine Learning Compute Instance to be created.

+* `startup_script` - (Optional) A `startup_script` block as defined below.
 Changing this forces a new Machine Learning Compute Instance to be created.

 * `subnet_resource_id` - (Optional) Virtual network subnet resource ID the compute nodes belong to.
 Changing this forces a new Machine Learning Compute Instance to be created.